 Associate in Science Degree

 Plumbing/Heating is a comprehensive program designed to train students as entry-to-industry level technicians.
 Students are taught the basic theory and practices of plumbing and heating and receive hands-on experience in a laboratory setting.
 The program offers a curriculum combining two distinct but interconnected areas: heating in residential structures and plumbing in residential, commercial, and industrial structures.

 The four-quarter plumbing portion of the program includes the study of basic tools; methods of fabrication; fitting identification and usage; drainage; waste and venting; water piping methods and design; sewage disposal and treatment; water sources and distribution; and household and industrial maintenance.
 Sustainability issues using rainwater harvesting and gray water technology are stressed.

-In the three-quarter heating portion of the program, various gas- and oil-fired heating systems are examined such as steam, warm air, and forced hot water.
+In the heating portion of the program (distributed over two quarters), various heating systems are examined such as steam, warm air, and forced hot water.
 Also presented are the burners used in conjunction with these systems and their associated control circuitry.
 Special consideration is given to electrical wiring, heat loss calculations, and system design as they relate to a residential and commercial application.
 Included in the Heating Program are courses in the installation of heating systems, gas technology, solar heating systems, and introduction to welding.

 The theory and lab experience includes the design, installation, troubleshooting, and servicing of a vast array of heating units.

 Graduates are prepared for technician positions in the plumbing and heating industry.
 In addition, after completing certain prerequisites, graduates of this program area are eligible to continue on for a Bachelor of Science Degree in Business Management.

 Program Mission, Goals and Outcomes